angelsk/jocarter/cv.md

 ### Director, Consultant Tech Lead and Principle Software Engineer, Jo Carter Ltd (April 2019 - present)

-### Consultant Senior PHP Developer at J Sainsbury, Daemon Solutions (May 2019 – present)
+### Consultant Senior PHP Developer at J Sainsbury, Daemon Solutions (May 2019 – December 2019)

-At Sainsbury's I am working with the Food to Order team on their website, which consists of a collection of Symfony 4 microservices and a legacy Symfony 3 monolith (which are used by their Node and React applications).
-I have been involved in integration with internal third party APIs, logging and auditing, code gardening, and deprecation of old code; including upgrading the monolith to the latest version of PHP and Symfony 3.
+Via the technology consultancy firm Daemon Solutions, I worked with the Sainsbury's Food to Order team on their website, which consisted of a collection of Symfony 4 microservices (used by their Node and React applications) and a legacy Symfony 3 monolith.
+I was involved in integration with internal (third party) APIs, logging and auditing, code gardening, documentation, planning and deprecation of old code.
+This included upgrading the monolith to the latest version of PHP and Symfony 3; and rolling out a whole range of code improvement tools across the microservices (PHPStan, Infection/ Mutation), in addition to improving overall coverage and code  quality.
+I really enjoyed collaborating with the team, including helping mentor an apprentice developer.

-Daemon Solutions is a technology consultancy that puts people first.
-We believe that technology can help people to do better work in the world.
-Making that happen for business isn’t always easy, we’ll help you to bridge the gap between where you are now and where you want to be.

 ### Consultant Engineering Manager and Tech Lead, Fifty Penguins in Fuzzy Socks Ltd (November 2017 - April 2019)